radj307/volume-control/docs/HowToContributeTranslations.md

     > `"Are you sure you want to delete hotkey ${ID}?\n\n- 'Yes'     Delete the hotkey.\n- 'No'      Do not delete the hotkey.\n- 'Cancel'  Don't show this again.
 (Press again to delete)\n"`
     > When changing these entries, be sure to use the correct number of spaces to preserve the alignment!

+# Push Your Changes

+Changes that you make in the editor will not appear in your forked repository until you **push** them.

+ 1. Switch to the **SOURCE CONTROL** tab in the editor.
+ 2. Enter a brief description of the changes you've made in the **Message** field, such as *"Added support for X language"* or *"Changed `Some.Path` to `SomeString`"*.
+This description is relative to whichever file(s) you've edited/created, so keep it brief and don't worry about context.
+ 3. Click **Commit & Push** or press **CTRL+ENTER** to push your changes.

+Your forked repository will now contain your changes, and you're ready to submit a pull request.

 # Submit a Pull Request

 Pull Requests (PRs) are Github's way of pushing changes across forked repositories.
 By submitting a pull request, you can contribute to Volume Control directly, and your Github username and picture *(if you have one)* will appear in the **Contributors** section of the main repository: